tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 The UI makes a HTTP `GET` call to the Portfolio server.
 It's implemented by a JQuery ajax call inside a HTML page.
 In testing however, we'd prefer to use a test double to replace the Portfolio and therefore just test that the UI correctly displays whatever the port returns.
 Specifically then, we'd

-* Start up the web UI server (remember this is like an Apache server serving static HTML)
+* Start up the UI server (remember this is basically serving static HTML but is started as it's own app)
 * Setup a fake Portfolio server with a canned response against specific HTTP GET calls
 * Use the UI to click the 'request valuation' button
 * Verify the canned response is displayed as intended within the UI